moontai0724/hololive-shop-price-diff-script/README.md

 ![system automatically changes the currency](https://user-images.githubusercontent.com/25532663/232466086-4853b108-0a9e-4cf2-a799-f0eb02792eb6.png)

-To ensure that you're using the correct currency, you should change it before checking out. (on below page)
+To ensure that you're using the correct currency, you should change it before checking out.
+When you reach the last page of the checkout process, which prompts you to select your purchase method. (below page)

 ![checkout page](https://user-images.githubusercontent.com/25532663/232466758-13e9bf69-d2d7-4c80-aa40-29ac44381b44.png)

-When you reach the last page of the checkout process, which prompts you to select your purchase method, go to any page on the shop website.
+Go to any page on the shop website.
 You will find a dropdown selection that allows you to choose your currency.

 ![dropdown selector](https://user-images.githubusercontent.com/25532663/232465792-5de75ff3-1add-4ab7-8640-c50692dee812.png)